 A few that I recommend:

-Harriet and Oak – A charming restaurant for breakfast and coffee in downtown Rapid City.
+Harriet and Oak – Harriet and Oak is a charming restaurant for breakfast and coffee in downtown Rapid City.
 The coffee is fresh and the pastries are tasty.
 Try the ham and cheese pasty (it’s kinda like a very tasty Hot Pocket).

 We’ve been to the downtown Rapid City location of Firehouse Brewing Co. (which has an excellent outdoor seating area), as well as the Firehouse SmokeJumper Station in Hill City (which has an even better outdoor seating area).